-Floating floors are any type of floor that is not nailed or glued down to the subfloor.
+Floating floors are any type of floor that is not nailed or glued down to the subfloor (so the floor tiles above are also a floating floor).
 They rest on top, which means you can install a moisture barrier between your basement’s slab and the floating floor.

 Simply put: it’s a good idea to have this kind of protection if you choose floating floors because basements often attract moisture.